 az aks browse --name myAKSCluster --resource-group myAKSCluster

 NOTE: For the dashboard to work properly, it requires more permissions than those enabled by default for the service account that the dashboard uses.
+This occurs if the AKS cluster was provisioned with RBAC enabled.
 More info about this can be found here:

 https://blog.jcorioland.io/archives/2018/08/29/azure-aks-rbac-kubernetes-dashboard.html